Skip to content

 Best of the Blog

-• The corruption of absolute power vs. the largely stateless Shire: J.R.R.
+• Corruption of absolute power vs. the stateless Shire: J.R.R.
 Tolkien’s The Lord of the Rings, the 2009 Prometheus Hall of Fame winner

 • Interview: LFS President William H. Stoddard on fandom, freedom, favorite novels and the power of language